 “As someone who believes in the power of service user involvement and in working closely with our local communities, it is an honour to work for a Trust which provides services in areas I already know and love, which I am proud to call home and where I access health and care services myself”.

 Isla is an experienced Board member who has operated at Board level in a variety of public, private, and social ventures.
-Isla has previously been Deputy Chair for Lancashire and South Cumbria NHS Foundation Trust and is currently the Vice Chair of the Lancashire and South Cumbria Integrated Care System and the Chair for a not-for-profit social care provider.
+Isla has previously been Deputy Chair for Lancashire and South Cumbria NHS Foundation Trust and the Vice Chair of the Lancashire and South Cumbria Integrated Care System.
+Isla is currently the Chair for a not-for-profit social care provider.
 Alongside her non-executive duties, Isla runs her own business based in Cheshire, specialising in organisational growth, board development and innovation.
 She joined CWP due to being inspired by the Trust’s track record of “living their values in everything they do”.

 Farhad was born and educated in Crosby.
 After completing a Masters in English from University of Liverpool, he lectured in Further Education before managing Widening Participation projects at Edge Hill University for young people from disadvantaged backgrounds.
 He transitioned to the voluntary sector managing community based economic development programmes within a deprived inner city area, playing a leading role in forming public/private sector partnerships resulting in significant social and economic regeneration.
 Following this, he joined the UK’s leading University business incubator at University of Central Lancashire where he spearheaded several ground-breaking initiatives which contributed both to embedding an enterprising culture across the University and advancing the University’s ambition to be an ’anchor institution’.
 This included collaborations with charities, multi Academy Trusts and a University-Small Medium Enterprise (SME) joint venture.